simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Single-Sign-On-Outlook-Add-in/Images/GeneralAddinManifest.png)
 3. In the **Read Form** tab section, find the **Activation** part.
 This is what determines the rules for potential activation of your mail add-in.
 By default, **Item is a message** should be included.
 4. Scroll down and pay attention to the **Source location** property.
 This points to a specific file in your web project (**Single-Sign-On-Outlook-Add-inWeb**).
 When launching your mail add-in, this page will be the first thing that gets loaded and displayed.
 5. Below the **Source location** property, you will find the **Requested height (px)** property.
 This a way for your mail add-in to ask for a certain height in pixels when displayed within Outlook.
 Be aware though, it doesn't mean that it will be granted.
-Change this to **300** - as we want a bit more height for our mail add-in to display the sign-in form.
+Change this to **300** - as we want a bit more height for our mail add-in to display the sign in form.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Single-Sign-On-Outlook-Add-in/Images/ReadFormAddinManifest.png)

 #### Exercise 1.3: Launch the project ####